 The MGT Act allows agencies to invest in modern technology solutions to improve service delivery to the public.
 It also improves secure sensitive systems, and data to save taxpayer dollars.
 This memorandum sets forth Administration objectives and necessary actions agencies should take to implement the MGT Act.

-With JEM’s 40 years’ experience in the IT industry, we can helps civilian and federal agencies assess, design, deploy and manage data center and network infrastructures within your data centers, IT closets and edge computing with our product and services core offerings.
+With JEM’s 40 years’ experience in the IT industry, we can help civilian and federal agencies assess, design, deploy and manage data center and network infrastructures within your data centers, IT closets and edge computing.
+View our capabilities or our GSA Advantage page.